 Finally, we have our organization settings.
 When installing your ecosystem, you have two security settings within the platform to choose from: creating an organization or default settings.
 Creating an organization increases the security level of your ecosystem.
 It allows devices only from the same organization to communicate and control each other, all of which is protected by a password you create.

 Some things to know about creating an organization:

 When you click “Manage” you’ll see that it allows you to exit the organization.
-So if you want to leave an organization and reinsert it as either default or if I want to create a new organization you can do so.
-This is also where you can set up an organization if you haven’t yet established one.
+This is only for the individual device, in this case the control.
+Clicking manage and leave organization will remove only the controller from the organization.
+To do this for other devices you have to log in to the HTML version of the platform using the individual device’s IP address.
+So, if you want to leave an organization and reinsert it as either default or if I want to create a new organization you can do so.
+This is also where you can set up an organization if you haven’t established one yet.